NataliaMahera/Drink-Master-backend/README.md

 # 🍸Drink Master App

 ### 👋 Welcome to the app!
 Our app is more than just a collection of drinks - its a designed to be your own digital cocktail maker!
 This app will allow you to easily find and add your favorite cocktail recipes and create your own unique ones.

+**📌 This is a team project.
+I worked on a part of it:**

+**Welcome Page / Signup Page / Signin Page**

+- Authentication (/auth)

+- Creation of endpoints, User model, routers, auth controller and auxiliary middles for /signup /signin /signout.

+- Authorisation layer for checking the availability of a token and access rights.

+- Readme.md

 ## Tech Stack
 The project builds RESTful APIs using Node.js, Express and Mongoose